Henrique-Gomes/Hello-World-Premium/README.md

 - Install GCC (probably MinGW x64).
 - Install CMake 3.12 or higher.
 - Install wxWidgets (I'm using 3.1.5).
 	- You must have a folder with two folders: `lib` and `include`.
 You can download those from the website (the "Development Files" and "Header Files"), but it will probably not be compatible with your version of the compiler.
-It might be better to compile those files yourself - see the section "Compiling wxWidgets".
+It might be better to compile those files yourself - see the section [Compiling wxWidgets](#compiling-wxwidgets).
 	- For the FindwxWidgets module to work, the folder inside the lib folder must be called `gcc_dll`.
 The ones from the website might not have this structure so you must rename it.
 		- FindwxWidgets is trash, by the way.
 	- There're multiple ways for FindwxWidgets to find the installation, the easiest is to set the environment variable `WXWIN` to the root folder of wxWidgets.